Back to articles

 2. Cross-matching during transfusion: Transfusion should only be performed between compatible persons.
 If the blood group is not compatible, it may lead to complications as blood can hemolyze and cause the person’s death.

 3. During pregnancy: Rh factor plays a critical role in the pregnancy, so blood grouping is always advised for pregnant mothers.
 Rh-negative mothers should be given Rh-negative blood; if the child is Rh-positive, there is a risk of Rh sensitization.
-Rh sensitization can lead to a variety of complications in pregnancy.
-The pregnant woman is provided with Rh immunoglobulin (RhIg) at 28 weeks to avoid the risk, which stops the production of Rh antibodies for the rest of the pregnancy.
+Rh sensitization can lead to hemolytic disease of the fetus and newborn, which is the reason the Rh status of every pregnant woman is checked.

 Transfusion Reactions Due to Incompatibility